 ■ Monitoring - compliance will be monitored and if required people will be reminded of the new COVID-19 working practices (such as

-■ Testing - everyone present on set will be required to show a negative COVID-19 test taken within 48 hours of the start of the shoot.
+■ Testing - All shoot personnel are required to show evidence of a negative lateral flow test taken within the 24 hours preceding the start of any shoot at Studio T3D.

 Carry on doing everything we’re doing now – but doing it BETTER and doing MORE OF IT.

-We all need to be super-vigilant and doing even more of the processes that we know work.
+We all need to continue to be super-vigilant and to continue the processes that we know worked well during lockdown.
 We need to be doing it more assiduously and more often.

 We need to be ensuring that only those who are ESSENTIAL to the shoot are on set.
 Trimming numbers will instantly and easily create a safer filming environment.